 for mirrors and glass: Manufacture royale des glaces de miroirs in Saint-Gobain

-for lace, twill and wool stockings: manufactories in Seignelay
+for lace, twill and wool stockings: factories in Seignelay

-for cloths: Manufacture royale des Rames in Abbeville, Manufacture de draps in Villeneuvette and Elbeuf
+for cloth: Manufacture royale des Rames in Abbeville, Manufacture de draps in Villeneuvette and Elbeuf

 for ribbons: Manufacture des rubans in Chevreuse